Ich hatt' einen Kameraden

-"Der gute Kamerad" ("The Good Comrade"), also known by its incipit as "Ich hatt' einen Kameraden" ("I had a comrade") is a traditional lament of the German armed forces.
-The text was written by German poet Ludwig Uhland in 1809.
+"Der gute Kamerad" ("The Good Comrade"), also known by its opening line as "Ich hatt' einen Kameraden" ("I had a comrade"), is a traditional German soldiers' lament.
+The lyrics were written by German romantic poet Ludwig Uhland in 1809.
 Its immediate inspiration was the deployment of Badener troops against the Tyrolean Rebellion.
-In 1825, the composer Friedrich Silcher set it to music, based on the tune of a Swiss folk song.
+In 1825, the Lieder composer Friedrich Silcher set it to music, based on the tune of a Swiss folk song, in honor of those who fell during the more recent Wars of Liberation against the French Imperial Army of Napoleon Bonaparte.

-The song is about the immediate experience of a soldier losing a comrade in battle, detached from all political or national ideology; as a result, its use was never limited to one particular faction and was sung or cited by representatives of all political backgrounds throughout the 19th and 20th centuries, and was translated for use in numerous fighting forces, French, Dutch, Spanish, and Japanese amongst others.
+The lyrics are about the universal wartime experience of losing a friend in combat, while completely detached from any political or nationalist ideology, and twice shift from past tense to present tense in order to explore the subject of traumatic flashbacks, survivor's guilt, and what is now called PTSD.
+As a result, the song's appeal was overwhelming and has never been limited to any one country or political ideology.
+It was widely sung and used across the political and nationalist spectrum by both right and left throughout the 19th, 20th, and 21st centuries, and its lyrics have been translated into multiple languages for use in numerous military forces, French, Dutch, Spanish, and Japanese amongst others.

 Usage

 Ernst Busch used the tune for his eponymous Spanish Civil War song about the death of Hans Beimler.
 German playwright Carl Zuckmayer in 1966 used the song's line "Als wär's ein Stück von mir" as the title for his autobiography (English title: A Part of Myself).

-"The Good Comrade" still plays an important ceremonial role in the German armed forces and is an integral part of a military funeral, continuing a tradition started at some point around 1871.
+"The Good Comrade" still plays an important ceremonial role in the Austrian and German armed forces and remains an integral part of each military funeral, continuing a tradition started at least around 1871.

-The song has also become traditional in obsequies of the Military of Austria and the Austrian firebrigades.
+The song has also become traditional in obsequies of the Austrian firebrigades.
 In the German-speaking Italian province of South Tyrol, the piece is played at funerals of volunteer firefighters and during remembrance ceremonies held by the Schützenbund.
 The Chilean Armed Forces and the National Army of Colombia also utilize it, though Chile does not exclusively use it for funerals or remembrance ceremonies.
-It is also used to some degree in the French Army, particularly in the Foreign Legion.
-When the song is played, soldiers are to salute, an honour otherwise reserved for national anthems only.
+The song has been adopted by the French Foreign Legion at least by the 19th century.

-Occasionally the song is played at civil ceremonies, most often when the deceased had been affiliated with the military.
-It is also commonly sung at the funerals of members of a Studentenverbindung.
-The song is often played on Volkstrauertag, the German Remembrance Day, at memorials for the fallen.
+Occasionally the song is played at civilian funeral ceremonies, most often when the deceased had been affiliated with the military.